DidierLeBail/Temporal-networks-PhD-code/README.md

 To reproduce the paper about the unifying framework.
 This folder contains the code needed to tune an ADM model with respect to a reference, as well as scoring a set of models.

-## flows
+### flows
 To reproduce the paper about the flows of temporal network properties.
 Here is the code needed to compute the flows of observables in a temporal network and label it by a string using a neural network.
 The code used to train this neural network is also present.

-## motifs
+### motifs
 To reproduce the paper about the node and edge-centered motifs in temporal networks.
 Here is the code needed to evaluate hypotheses on the dynamics of a temporal network using edge-centered motifs.
 The principle of maximum entropy is also investigated.

-## libs
+## Notes
-Here you will find four files, of generic relevance.

-### Temp_net.py
-Generic tools to manage a temporal network, like converting a table of interactions into a sequence of graphs, transforming a temporal network using time aggregation or local time shuffling and sampling some observables.

-### atn.py
-Acronym standing for Artificial Temporal Networks.
-Definition of different models that generate temporal networks.
-In particular the ADM class is defined here.

-### ETN.py
-Generic tools to handle node and edge-centered motifs for themselves, i.e. independently of any temporal network.

-### utils.py
-Definition of global variables and specific tools used across the other files.
+I started refactoring the code I wrote during my PhD to make it more readeable and easier to reuse.
+However, this work is not my current priority, so contact me if you want a usable implementation of any of the algorithms described in my papers.